 Preparing for the Course

-- Pick up your course materials from the Outdoor Program Office (Eccles HWAC 114)
+- Pick up your course materials from the Outdoor Program Office (Eccles HWAC 114).

-- Read through the WMTC WFR Course Website or the WMTC WEMT Course Website (depending on your certification type) note that there are links to course resources, a list of what you need to bring to the practical session.
+- Read through the WMTC WFR course website or the WMTC WEMT course website (depending on your certification type).
+Note that there are links to course resources with a list of what you need to bring to the practical session.

-- Prepare Ann's Case Study Assignment from the course website (above.)
-You'll find instructions on what to do and a link to the case study on the WMTC WFR Course Website or the WMTC WEMT Course Website (depending on your certification type).
+- Prepare Ann's Case Study assignment from the course website (above).
+You'll find instructions on what to do and a link to the case study on the WMTC WFR course website or the WMTC WEMT course website (depending on your certification type).
 Bring your completed SOAP note on the case study to the practical session.

 During the Course

 - We will be outdoors for much of the course and will be covering a lot of information.
 Due to the nature of this course, 100% attendance and participation is required to receive certification.
-Students who are late, miss class time, or are not fully engaged while there may not receive a WFR certification.
+Students who are late, miss class time, or are not fully engaged while in class may not receive a WFR certification.
 You will be continuously evaluated throughout the course and our hope is that all of you will earn your Wilderness First Responder certification.
 This class is exhausting, challenging, and a lot of fun.
-You will get the most out of the course if you arrive well-rested and do not schedule other activities in the evenings to allow time for homework, study, and rest.
+You will get the most out of the course if you arrive well rested and do not schedule other activities in the evenings to allow time for homework, study, and rest.

-- The course ends by 6pm each day, please plan accordingly—see next point about the evening session.
+- The course ends by 6:00 p.m. each day, please plan accordingly—see next point about the evening session.

-- The WMTC website: www.wildmedcenter.com
+- The WMTC website: wildmedcenter.com